sanjeetstha/sanjeetshrestha_web/README.md

 <div align="center">

-# vCard - Personal portfolio
+# sanjeetshrestha - Personal portfolio

 sanjeetshrestha.com.np is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.